oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/share/tmp.md

 A VPN between Clients and Servers can provide confidence that Clients are connecting to the intended Server.

-### 5.4.4 Integrity of Application Messages and MQTT-SN Control Packets
+### 5.4.4 Integrity of Application Messages and MQTT-SN Control Packets<a name="integrity-of-application-messages-and-mqtt-sn-control-packets"></a>

 Applications can independently include hash values in their Application Messages.
 This can provide integrity of the contents of Publish packets across the network and at rest.